 We always learn some basic phrases in the local language, but sometimes we have to resort to an online translator.
 As with the currency converter, there are many apps from which to choose.

 We like that Google Translate allows you to type, speak, or take a photo to get a translation.
 The photo option is helpful for translating cooking instructions.

 Read about some of our experiences with foreign languages in “Too Many Languages: Challenges of Nomad Life.”

-When you are traveling in a new city, you need a map.
+When traveling in a new city, you need a map.
 Our go-to is Google Maps.
 We had some problems using it in Europe in 2018.
 Sometimes it would reroute us, sending us in circles.
 The lack of street signs in some European cities added to the problem.
-Since 2019 we have used it in Latin American and Central Europe, and it has worked well.
+Since then, we have used it in Latin America, Europe, and Asia, and it has worked well.

 This card is on many lists as one of the top cards for worldwide travel.
 While I can’t compare it to other cards, we have been happy with this card.
 It has a great sign-up bonus, no foreign transaction fees, and offers double points on all travel and restaurant spending.
 There is a $95 annual fee, but if you use this card for most of your purchases, you will get much more back in rewards.
-I love that reward points used for travel or pay yourself back are worth 25% more.
+I love that reward points are worth 25% more when used for travel or to pay yourself back for Airbnb charges.